 Starting your expansion into Canada with an international business number is the best way to begin expanding your company’s footprint, but it requires a good deal of support to make this type of growth successful.
 Fortunately, all VirtualPBX international business numbers in Canada are backed by the full force of the enterprise-grade features that all of your domestic numbers come with, too.
 You can move your business into new international markets with confidence knowing that your international business number is equipped with functionality like this:

 Oh!
 Canada!
-Sorry, we couldn’t resist, but the reality is that Canada is such a logical step for American businesses to move into that we’re just thrilled ot be able to help.
+Sorry, we couldn’t resist, but the reality is that Canada is such a logical step for American businesses to move into that we’re just thrilled to be able to help.
 A few things to remember, though, before you expand into Canada are that the Canadian and American dollars are often in flux so knowing the current currency conversion rate will be helpful.
 Also, while the majority of business is conducted in English, it’s important to know that French is actually the second official language of the great country of Canada, so being bilingual or having a translator service on hand is a good idea.
+Thankfully, VirtualPBX has you covered with Multiple Auto Attendants offering bilingual options.
 Once you have those things settled, though, it’s time to brace yourself for the onslaught of business connections to Canada and, more excitingly, all of those inside connections for sweet maple syrup and Canadian bacon!